discue/go-syscall-gatekeeper-cli/README.md

 ```

 ### 🤺 Permissions
-You can pass the following flags, to allow:
+You can pass the following flags:
-- `--allow-file-system-read`: To allow the started process to read from the file system
+- `--allow-file-system-read` to allow the started process to read from the file system,
-- `--allow-file-system-write`: To allow the started process to write to the file system
+- `--allow-file-system-write` to allow the started process to write to the file system,
-- `--allow-network-client`: To allow the started process to open sockets and open connections to other servers
+- `--allow-network-client` to allow the started process to open sockets and open connections to other servers,
-- `--allow-network-server`: To allow the started process to listen on ports and accept incoming connections
+- `--allow-network-server` to allow the started process to listen on ports and accept incoming connections.

 ### 🔎 Trace
 The `trace` subcommand run the given binary and traces the syscalls.
 In this case, the `gatekeeper` will